Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 ### Route 53 DNS Record

 A Route 53 DNS record is created to map the ALB’s DNS name to a custom domain.
-Like I mentioned above, I used an already exiting certificate to enable SSL and I also employed an exiting hosted zone in us-east-1.
+Like I mentioned above, I used an already existing certificate to enable SSL and I also employed an existing hosted zone in us-east-1.

 ```hcl
 resource "aws_route53_record" "deepseek_dns" {